klearliu/clear-learns-unity/README.md

 Move Tool - W
 Rotate Tool - E
 Scale Tool - R
-Rect Tool - T
-Transform Tool - Y
+Rect Tool - T (This is a combination of move, rotate and scale) use for 2D Transform Tool - Y (This is a combination of move, rotate and scale) use for 3D

 Tips:
 If ever lost select object in Hierarchy tab and press 'F'